percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/postgresql.md

 ### Check service - PMM user interface

+To check the service from the PMM UI:
+{.power-number}

 1. Select <i class="uil uil-cog"></i> *Configuration* → {{icon.inventory}} *Inventory*.
 2. In the *Services* tab, verify the *Service name*, *Address* and any other relevant details.
 3. In the *Options* column, expand the *Details* section and check that the Agents are using the desired data source.